-Jaya didn’t say anything and they walked slowly towards the platform.
+Jaya didn’t say anything, and they strolled towards the platform.
 The day had been tiresome to her – physically and emotionally.

-The organist wasn’t just playing, he was conveying a message, a deep one.
-Not sure what was his exact state of mind, but the sound had a profound effect on people in the vicinity.
+The organist wasn’t just playing; he was conveying a message, a deep one.
+Not sure what was his actual state of mind, but the sound had a profound effect on people in the vicinity.

 He stood puzzled just as Humphrey Bogart in the movie.

-The day was meant to be about his talk, but there he was, a few hours later, his thoughts far away from his vision to empower women in the developing and under developed countries.
+The day was meant to be about his talk, but there he was, a few hours later, his thoughts far away from his vision to empower women in developing and underdeveloped countries.

 Girish didn’t know how to put those feelings away he has for Jaya.

-Both, stood silently and just when the train rolled up on the platform, Jaya reminded him about the inaugural Jazz festival and before she boarded the train, she gave him a kiss on his right cheek and said in a very soft voice –
+Both, stood silently and just when the train rolled up on the platform, Jaya reminded him about the inaugural Jazz festival, and before she boarded the train, she kissed him on his right cheek and said in a very soft voice –

 “I had a great time too.
 See you soon.”